samuelhoover/peer-critiques-anonymizer/README.md

 =======================================================================
 ```

-run `python3 anonymizer.py --path ../peer-evaluations/section-01/round-01/proposals`
+run `python3 anonymizer.py -s
+../peer-evaluations/section-01/round-01/proposals`
-from the `anonymize-and-aggregate` directory to anonymize and aggregate the Section 1
+from the `anonymizer` directory to anonymize, aggregate, and
-proposal presentation peer critiques.
-All of the anonymized copies will be stored in the
+distribute the Section 1 proposal presentation peer critiques.
+All of
+the anonymized copies will be stored in the
 `../peer-evaluations/section-01/round-01/proposals/speakers` directory.

 Make sure to install the required packages.
+Run
-Run `pip install -r requirements.txt` from this directory if unsure.
+`pip install -r requirements.txt` if unsure.